bobleesj/github-pages-with-docker/_posts/2024-02-26-intro-to-python-package-manager.md

 # Good!
 Your NumPy version is 1.26.3 and your Python version is 3.11 or higher!")
 ```

 Congratulations!
 Now, you’ve learned how to create Conda environments and switch between them.
 If you are interested, keep going!
-We will be using a real life example in the following.
+We will be using a real life example in the following section.

 ## Bonus: relationship between Conda and pip

+Hang on.
 What is the relationship between `Conda` and `pip`?
 An analogy can clarify this.
 Consider `Conda` as an island creator and `pip` as a ship that brings supplies (Python packages) from the outside world (the internet) to the island.
 For instance, `pip` delivers wonderful packages like numpy to the specific Python v3.11 island.

 ## Real-life example with CIF Cleaner
-Here, we will be using one of my Python packages that filters a list of CIF **(Crystallographic Information File)**.
-A CIF is simply a file that stores information about a crystal.
+Here, we will be using one of my Python packages that filters a list of CIF (Crystallographic Information File) A CIF is simply a file that stores information about a crystal.
 The details about the program are not important.
 The essence is that this package requires specific versions.
-Copy each line to your command-line and see if that works!
+Copy each line to your command-line and see if that works.

 ```bash
 # clone the software known as "cif-cleaner"